How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 While these numbers focus more on the macro-influencer side of things, the relative pricing difference between platforms remains the same for micro-influencers, too.
 You’ll want to be familiar with the average fees across each platform, so you at least have a starting ground for negotiating what an influencer is worth.

-The average price for a blog post varies based on a few factors.
+The average sponsored blog post rate varies based on a few factors.
 Measurable metrics like site traffic, avg. bounce rate, and Majestic Trust Flow can all be taken into account, plus the qualitative data: the actual content of the site.

 A recent study from GroupHigh found that on average, mid-sized influencers charge between $200 - $500 per sponsored post.
 Smaller ones will likely be on the low end of this, usually charging somewhere between $50 - $200.